- Learning Outside the Classroom

 - Spectator sports: One wonderful thing about living in Boston is that the city has teams in all four major American sports—baseball, football, hockey and basketball.
 At the college level, BU has a nationally ranked men’s hockey team that annually competes for the national championship.
 The Graduate Program purchases tickets so that students can attend these events as a group.

-Anastasia Bobyleva ( ’12) and Evanthia Koutsioumpa (’12) enjoy the annual ski trip at Mount Sunapee, New Hampshire.
+Anastasia Bobyleva and Evanthia Koutsioumpa enjoy a ski trip at Mount Sunapee, New Hampshire.

 - Potluck Dinner: Every year we host a potluck dinner where students share a dish from their home country or region in the United States.
 These dinners are always a big hit—and a welcome study break.

 Founded in 1982, the Review of Banking and Financial Law is the nation’s preeminent student-run banking and financial law journal.
-It includes professional articles written by the field’s leading authorities, notes and comments, and development articles authored by J.D. and LL.M. students.
-In February 2012, the Review successfully hosted a one-day symposium entitled "The Shadow Banking System: Past, Present, and Future," which was well-attended by practitioners and academics.
-While the journal’s membership is mostly made up of J.D. students, LL.M. students in the Graduate Program in Banking and Financial Law can qualify through a competitive examination in the fall.
+It includes professional articles written by the field’s leading authorities, notes and comments, and development articles authored by J.D. students.
+In February 2015, the Review successfully hosted a one-day symposium entitled "Innovation Today: the Legal Challenges of Funding Startups" which was well-attended by practitioners and academics.
+While the journal’s membership is mostly made up of J.D. students, LL.M. students in the Graduate Program in Banking and Financial Law can qualify for the staff of the Review.
 Learn more about the Review by visiting its Web site.

 In the Graduate Program, we pride ourselves on keeping in touch with our alumni, long after they graduate and move forward in their careers.
 As a result, many alumni return to the school to attend events and serve as speakers.
-From career panels where they sit and give advice, to receptions where they’re eager to get to know students, our alumni are an integral part of the Graduate Program experience.
-By joining us in this Program, students are guaranteed to expand their professional network.
+From career panels where they offer advice, to receptions where they’re eager to get to know new students, our alumni are an integral part of the Graduate Program experience.
+By joining us in this program, students are guaranteed to expand their professional network.